 My St John Brigade’s teacher helped me find my passion

-Performing first aid and nursing come naturally with stressful situations and former St John Brigade’s cadet Nurfaizah Binte Hassan remembers the high-pressure training she went through to master the skills required in her CCA.
+Performing first aid and nursing come naturally with stressful situations.
+Former St John Brigade’s cadet Nurfaizah Binte Hassan remembers the high-pressure training she went through to master the skills required in her CCA.
 What kept her going?
 The care and unwavering support from her teacher-officer Lui Meng Whye.

 In St John Brigade (SJB), we are taught first and foremost to care for others.
 Much of our training seeks to equip us with first aid and home nursing skills to serve the community, and there were many courses and competitions that honed our skills and expanded our knowledge.
 While I enjoyed them all, it was my teacher-officers in Chua Chu Kang Secondary School who showed me what it means to care.